Catel/Catel.Docs/src/vnext/content/catel-fody/_index.md

 By default, Catel.Fody ignores the following properties and types by default because they shouldn't be weaved:

 1. All properties of type `ICommand`
-2. Properties without an automatically generated backing field
+2. Properties without an automatically generated backing field (thus properties with a custom implementation)

 ### Specifying default values for weaved properties